daiearth22/test/engineering/ux/ux-research/index.html.md

 1. Document findings within a report.
 1. Update the issue you created in the UX research project:
     * Add the findings report.
     * Unmark the issue within the UX research project as `confidential`.
 (In some cases the issue may need to remain confidential if sensitive information is shared.
-If you’re unsure of whether an issue should remain confidential, please check with Sarah O’Donnell `@sarahod` or Katherine Okpara `@katokpara`/index.html.md).
+If you’re unsure of whether an issue should remain confidential, please check with Sarah O’Donnell `@sarahod` or Katherine Okpara `@katokpara`).
     * Update the status of the issue to `done`.
 1. Inform people of your research:
     * Within the issue, encourage discussion between yourself, UX Designers and Product Managers about which findings should be turned into issues within the GitLab CE or EE project.
     * Create the agreed, new issues within the GitLab CE or EE project.
 If relevant issues already exist, add your findings to the existing issue description or comments.
 Always link your findings back to the issue within the UX Research project.
-    * Label any new issues as [appropriate](https://github.com/daijapan/test/tree/master/engineering/workflow/#workflow-labels/index.html.md).
+    * Label any new issues as [appropriate](https://github.com/daijapan/test/tree/master/engineering/workflow/#workflow-labels).
     * Close the issue within the UX Research project.
     * Add the report to the [UX Research Archive](https://gitlab.com/gitlab-org/ux-research-archive/index.html.md) and label as appropriate.